-The intention for this digital space allows me to post stuff that I support and believe in without necessarily hammering my friends family and acquaintances with content that might not strike their fancy.
+During the election this page will host my messages for County Commissioner Position #1.
+After the election I will continue to use FB as before.
+The intention for this digital space allows me to post info. that I support and believe in without necessarily hammering my friends family and acquaintances with content that might not strike their fancy.
 Its also, allows me to “push” this content into the public’s news feeds.
 I am aware this may be a double standard but I’ll throw out a lifeline: Facebook has no ad free subscription model (which I too might select if given the option).
 Until then, I’ll take the opportunity on occasion to promote issues and events that I feel are worth the intrusion.
 Please follow me if you are in alignment and note that I am mindful and authentic with these communications.
 At the same time I will generally not engage with profanity, disrespectful, or hit and run type trolling.
 We can disagree… but, let’s do it with integrity that keeps the conversation open.

 I started using IG around November, 2018.
 I quite like it and have been late to the game, for sure.
-Right now, I mostly post BMX, MTB and Crossfit activities on this platform.
+In the past I mostly post BMX, MTB and Crossfit activities on this platform.
+But, I am beginning to feature generalized content and advocacy here.
 I love the visual emphasis and use of hashtags to both categorize and search for information.
 It’s pretty cool to find people all over the world who share the same interests.
 In regard to advertising, Facebook (which owns Instagram) kinda hijacked my IG account and turned it into a public account.
 I hadn’t intended that to happen… so, I think anyone can see these posts.
 (I had it set to public anyways.
 But, arghh…)

 Just recently, I reviewed my “digital signature” on You Tube.
 The experience was part pleasing and part frightening.
 Interesting that I have (for the most part) not published content here for almost eight years.
 Save a few projects – my son’s theater camp and Crossfit Newport – it’s… been awhile.
 But, I am not sure at the time of writing this I will remove these things.
 For many years now, most of my video edits have ended up on Facebook and otherwise in the hands of the organization that desired the deliverable.
 I film a lot.
 So many hard drives filled.
 Dunno.
 As far as Vimeo is concerned.
 Babies, apparently.
 Lol!
 Oh, boy.